 Exhaled air contains thousands of volatile components, usually in minute concentrations.
-These substances can be detected using specifically adapted mass spectrometry devices.
-This research is being conducted in close collaboration with ETH Zurich.
+These substances can be measured using specifically adapted mass spectrometry devices.
+This research is being conducted in collaboration with ETH Zurich and University Basel.

 Breath analysis in patients

-We currently perform breath gas analyzes on patients with COPD, lung cancer, pulmonary fibrosis and obstructive sleep apnea.
+We currently perform breath gas analyzes on patients with COPD, lung cancer, obstructive sleep apnea, pneumonia, and on patients taking specific medication.

-If you are interested in participating in a research project, we would be pleased to send you more detailed information.
+If you are interested in participating in a research project on breath analysis, we would be pleased to send you more detailed information.
 Please feel free to contact us at any time via the address provided.

 Breath analysis in lung cancer